 Illegal Logging and Mining in Peru

-Peru faces challenges from illegal logging and mining activities, which can have devastating effects on the environment.
+Peru faces challenges from illegal logging and mining activities.
+These have had devastating effects on the environment.
 This is especially so in the Amazon rainforest, just below the cloud forests of Machu Picchu!
 Cusco also has a lot of mining activity which is detrimental to the local environment.
-Environmental awareness can help combat these illegal activities and promote sustainable natural resource management.
+Awareness can help to combat these illegal activities.
+In turn, this can promote sustainable natural resource management.

 Illegal Mining in The Amazon Rainforest